English Department Internship Program

 5. How are we graded for Rhet 495?
 Do I get a letter grade, or is it pass/fail?

 Rhet 495 is always handled under the pass/fail option.
-Your grade will depend on your final project, your blog entries, and annotated bibliography, AND on the evaluation letter submitted by your site supervisor.
+Your grade will depend on your final project, your journal entries, participation in discussion posts, AND on the evaluation letter submitted by your site supervisor.

 6. Will I get major credit for Rhet 495?